Harmony OS: Huawei’s Game-Changing Operating System

 Huawei has a Clear Vision for its harmony operating system ecosystem, and this vision begins with what the Tech giant calls the “1 + 8 + N” strategy.
 Within the “1 + 8 + N” setup, ” 1″ represents the device that should be your smartphone.

-Let us take smartphones as the focus example here since they are our regular companions, and they do a great job at connecting us with other people whenever and wherever in the world we find ourselves.
+Let us focus on smartphones as the example here since they are our regular companions and do a great job of connecting us with others whenever and wherever we are in the world.

-Finally, there is the “N,” which happens to be the more complicated or confusing part that features smart refrigerators, smart lighting, and many other devices that Huawei has decided to leave to third-party manufacturers in the meantime.
+Finally, there is the “N,” which is the more complicated or confusing part that features smart refrigerators, smart lighting, and many other devices that Huawei has decided to leave to third-party manufacturers.

-It is already a tricky situation trying to get all of these devices or products to function in synergy or play nicely with themselves, even if you decide to count only Huawei products.
+It is already tricky to get all these devices or products to function in synergy or play nicely with themselves, even if you only count Huawei products.

 Huawei laptops use Windows, smartphones use Android, and smartwatches operate on Lite OS.

-This means that opening their doors to other larger devices like refrigerators and smart lighting, etc., is another journey into the world of incompatibility.
+This means that opening their doors to other larger devices, such as refrigerators and smart lighting, is another journey into the world of incompatibility.

-To clarify things, Huawei is bringing forth a simple solution: the need to make a secure operating system that will work correctly on all of its devices without stress.
+To clarify things, Huawei is proposing a simple solution: a secure operating system that will work correctly on all its devices without stress.

 However, the implementation of this solution is nothing close to being simple.